usert5432/vlne/README.rst

 It will build all available documentation, which can be viewed with a web browser by pointing it to the ``build/html/index.html`` file.

-In addition to the sphinx documentation the `lstm_ee` code is covered by a numpy like docstrings.
-Please refer to the docstrings and the source code for the details about inner `lstm_ee` workings.
+In addition to the sphinx documentation the `vlne` code is covered by a numpy like docstrings.
+Please refer to the docstrings and the source code for the details about inner `vlne` workings.

 .. _prebuilt_doc: https://nova-docdb.fnal.gov/cgi-bin/private/ShowDocument?docid=45821
 .. _original: https://github.com/AlexanderRadovic/rnnNeutrinoEnergyEstimator